Interview with David Vance

 DS: My dad played jazz when he was young and my mom loved songwriters from the sixties and seventies like Bob Dylan, Donovan, Neil Young and guys like that, so that kind of got me hooked on the songwriting thing.

 Some of my friends had a really diverse musical background and listened to all kinds of music: Zappa, Robin Trower, Bo Diddley, John Lee Hooker and that´s when I also got to hear - Hendrix.

 That guy totally blew me away!
 I loved the raw emotion of it, the wildness in his playing - like a force of nature, like an electric storm!

 One of these friends played keys, bought a guitar a some point and I went to the shop with him to pick it up.
 That was it.
-I bought one shortly after and started to take lessons from a local teacher.
+I bought one shortly after.

 David Vance: Who are your influences?